Kraksna83/br-arch/Readme.md

 # BR-Arch - Chunk-Based File Archiver

 BR-Arch is a Python utility designed to organize files into evenly-sized chunks, making it ideal for archiving large collections of files to fixed-size media like DVDs, Blu-rays, or tape storage.
+It will NOT split files larger than the media size, you need to do that manually, which makes it virtually useless for stuff like movie collections.

+My intent was to backup photos/documents from my nextcloud instance to blu-ray discs.

+It will create subdirectories full of symlinks to $CHUNKSIZE worth of files that can be turned into a burnable ISO image (making the iso is not a feature of the program, but it can output genisofs syntax to do that. )

 ## Features

 - Group files into chunks of configurable size (default 20GB)
 - Keep files from the same directory together when possible
 - Generate HTML, JSON, and CSV catalogues of all files
-- Create symlinks to original files for easy access
+- Create symlinks to original files for easy access (for easy ISO image build/burn and space efficiency)
-- Calculate MD5 checksums for data integrity verification
+- Calculate MD5 checksums for data integrity verification (optional)
 - Mark chunks as "burnt" when they're written to media
 - Verify and repair symlinks with a dedicated check command
 - Incremental updates - add new files to existing chunk structure